morachake/State-Managemt/UseState/README.md

-UseState
+useState

-useState is a react Hook that lets you add a static variable to a component.
+A react Hook lets you add a static variable to a component.
 It helps track of state in a function component It takes a single parameter: an initial state which is the initial value of the state variable To use the UseState  Hook we first have to import it from React